 First, there seemed to be no trucks on the road.
 Second, the cars that huffed past us were filled to the gills with whole Spanish families bearing vast bouquets of flowers.
 And all those Spaniards looked, to the last, very grim.

-The Spanish tradition on this day is for the whole family to load up the car with flowers and other offerings and haul off to the local graveyard for a visit and picnic with the dearly departed.
+The Spanish tradition on All Saints Day is for the whole family to load up the car with flowers and other offerings and haul off to the local graveyard for a visit and picnic with the dearly departed.
 After that many go off to a traditional performance of Spain’s Faustian epic Don Juan Tenorio in which the final act takes place in a cemetery.
 On this holy day in Spain, we had almost zero chance of getting a ride anywhere other than the local graveyard.
 Chastened, we made our way back to Madrid by bus and set out the next day with much better luck.

-What remains in my memory from watching the parade of cars on that long-lost Spanish highway is just how dour and serious the Spanish were on their Halloween.
+What remains in my memory from watching the parade of cars on that long-lost Spanish highway is just how dour and serious the Spanish were on their “Day of the Dead”.
 They weren’t fooling around with death, but taking it at its word.
 They not only believed in death they also, in their prayers and rituals and their traditional play, believed that what you do in life determines how you will be treated in the afterlife.
 They had, at bottom, that adamantine belief that is the pearl beyond price of the Catholics.
 But even if you were to strip away the 2000 years of dogma, these people still had the one thing that increasingly Americans lack at the core of their lives: a belief in something greater than themselves, a belief in something greater than man, greater than death.

 Disillusioned words like bullets bark